Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Arrive at the "Passion Play" town of Oberammergau.

-This town is famous around the world for its day-long reenactment of Christ's Passion, in fulfillment of a vow made after the village was spared an epidemic plague in 1634.
+This town is famous for its day-long reenactment of Christ's Passion, performed in fulfillment of a vow made after the village was spared an epidemic plague in 1634.
 It's been held every ten years ever since.
-Nearly half of the town's population participates as actors and extras in the Passion Play, which is now staged in a theater large enough to accommodate 4720 spectators.
-Its open stage uses the natural setting as part of the backdrop.
+Nearly half of the town's population participates as actors and extras in the Passion Play, which is now staged in a theater large enough to accommodate nearly 5,000 spectators.
+Its open stage uses the alpine setting as part of the backdrop.

 Discover with your guide a 19th-century rococo palace with lavish apartments that reflect King Ludwig's longing for the opulence of the 18th century.
 Within the Linderhof Park, you'll come across pools, waterfalls, and terraced gardens inspired by the Italian Renaissance.